HugoCapela/PortfolioProjects/IOStreams/README.md

-## Bootcamp Week #5 - Java Collections
+## Bootcamp Week #5 - Java I/O

+Exercise: Create a class capable of copying the entire contents of a file (package villabajo)

-Exercise: Read words from a text file: create a WordReader class that implements iterable
+Exercise: Read words from a text file: create a WordReader class that implements iterable (package flowribellas)